Eurocc-Italy/dl_tui/README.md

 If you wish to send custom configuration keys on the fly, it is also possible to pass configuration options to the `dl_tui_<hpc/server>` executables via the `config_hpc` and `config_server` keys in the input JSON file, also in JSON format.
 These will take precedence over both defaults and what is found in `~/.config/dlaas/config_<hpc/server>.json`.

-For the hpc version, the configurable options are relative to the server VM:
+For the hpc version, the configurable options are the following:

 - `user`: the user name in the MongoDB server
 - `password`: the password of the MongoDB server